Garbage collector documentation and configuration¶

 several environment variables:

 - The nursery size.

-Defaults to 1/2 of your cache or
+Defaults to 1/2 of your last-level cache, or

-4M.
+4Mif unknown.
 Small values (like 1 or 1KB) are useful for debugging.

 - If set to non-zero, will fill nursery with garbage, to help debugging.

 - The size of memory marked during the marking step.
 Default is size of nursery times 2.
 If you mark it too high your GC is not incremental at all.
 The minimum is set to size that survives minor collection times 1.5 so we reclaim anything all the time.

 1.82, which means trigger a major collection when the memory consumed equals 1.82 times the memory really used at the end of the previous major collection.

 1.4.
 Useful to collect more often than normally on sudden memory growth, e.g. when there is a temporary peak in memory usage.